 - Various head attachments

 - A bit pricy

-To kick off our number 1 choice we have Karcher with the SC2 easyfix steam cleaner.
+To kick off our number 1 choice I have Karcher with the SC2 easyfix steam cleaner.
 Karcher is known for being a much more pricy brand with the Karcher SC5 easyfix retailing at over £300 but the SC2 option is much more budget friendly whilst still delivering similar cleaning power.

 The 1 litre water tank will heat up in just 6.5 minutes so you don’t have to wait long to get stuck into cleaning.
 You should get a good 20 minutes of steam cleaning action before you need to refill the tank.
 The nozzle has stabilising spings so it really directs the cleaning power and optimises performance.

 The steam cleaner comes with a hand nozzle with a microfiber cloth that fits over it, a detail nozzle for narrow corners, a round brush for scrubbing, two extension tubes for those hard to reach places and a microfiber floor cloth.
 The cloths help mop up the dirt and grime and are machine washable so reusable.